-Since a large percentage of Math students are in co-op, chances are high that you will yourself be finding a co-op job at some point!
 Since the co-op process can be pretty intimidating and unintuitive for newcomers, I'll outline some tips for blazing your way to success on your first co-op.
 The CECA (official co-op people) will explain the process and requirements to you in the semester before your first co-op term, but these are a few extra tips and tricks for taking your game from so-so to flaming hot.